BSumanthPriyesh/Database-for-a-Hospital/README.md

 • Utilized the Indexing and Database Console Commands for performance tuning and generated the reports using the Microsoft SQL Server Reporting Services.

-*Added the visio files in VISIO folder which are used for data modeling and documentation.
+*Added the visio files in "Visio" directory which are used for data modeling and documentation.

 *Added the project's .mdf and .ldf files.
 Please download and load it through MS SQL Server to view the database and queries.